fab-jul/RC-PyTorch/README.md

 this was the internal name.
 We frequently use the following terms:

 - `x_r` / "raw" / "ground-truth" (gt) image: The input image, uncompressed.
 Note that this is inconsistent with the paper, where `x_r` is the residual
-- `x_l` / "lossy" / "compressed" image: The image obtained by feeding the raw iamge through BPG.
+- `x_l` / "lossy" / "compressed" image: The image obtained by feeding the raw image through BPG.
 - `res`: Residual between raw and lossy.

 # Setup Environment

 ## Folder structure

-Suggested structure that is assumed by this README, but any other structure is supported.
+The following is the suggested structure that is assumed by this README, but any other structure is supported:

 ```
 $RC_ROOT/
     datasets/       <-- See the "Preparing datasets" section.
-    models/         <-- The result of get_models.sh, see below
+    models/         <-- The result of get_models.sh, see below.
-    RC-PyTorch/     <-- The result of a git clone of this repo
+    RC-PyTorch/     <-- The result of a git clone of this repo.
         src/
         figs/
-        README.md   <-- This file
+        README.md   <-- This file.
         ...
 ```